-To suitably capture the essence of actions within a FOON, we denote a collection of object nodes and motion nodes that describe a single action within an activity as a {\it functional unit}.
-A functional unit describes the change in the states of objects used in a manipulation action before and after execution; it is important to consider the change in an object's state to identify when an action has been completed \cite{jelodar2018identifying}.
-Each functional unit contains a single motion node describing the action.
-Typically, an activity is represented by a series of functional units that are connected by common object nodes. {\it Input} object nodes describe the required state(s) of objects needed to perform the task, and {\it output} object nodes describe the outcome of performing the action on those input object nodes.
-Some actions do not necessarily cause a change in all input objects' states, and so there may be instances where there are fewer output object nodes than inputs.
+To represent actions in FOON, we denote a collection of object and motion nodes that describe a single action in an activity as a {functional unit}.
+A functional unit describes the state change of objects used in a manipulation action before and after execution, where states can be used to determine when an action has been completed~\cite{jelodar2018identifying,jelodar2019joint}. {\it Input} object nodes describe the required state(s) of objects needed for the task, and {\it output} object nodes describe the outcome of the inputs for said task.
+Some actions may not cause a change in all input objects' states, so there may be instances where there are fewer output object nodes than inputs.

-A FOON is constructed from annotating human demonstrations from videos and converting them into the FOON graph structure; in this annotation process, we note the actions, objects, and state changes (as functional units) that occur to produce a specific meal or product.
-At this present moment, we do this by manually annotating the videos by hand, but efforts have been made to investigate how we can do this in a semi-automatic process \cite{jelodar2018long}.
-A FOON that represents a single activity is referred to as a {\it subgraph}; a subgraph contains functional units in sequence to describe the objects' states before and after each action occurs, the time at which the action happens within the activity, and what objects are actively or passively being manipulated.
-Two or more subgraphs can be merged together to form a {\it universal} FOON, which is simply a FOON that contains information from several sources of knowledge for any type of manipulation; this universal FOON could propose variations of methods to recipes.
+A FOON is created using annotations of video demonstrations and converting them into the FOON graph structure; in this annotation process, we note the actions, objects, and state changes (as functional units) that eventually result in a specific meal or product.
+A FOON that represents a single activity is referred to as a {\it subgraph}; a subgraph contains functional units in sequence to describe objects' states before and after each action occurs, the time-stamps when each action occurs in the source demonstration, and what objects are being manipulated.
+Presently, annotation is done manually by hand, but efforts have been made to investigate how it can be done as a semi-automatic process~\cite{jelodar2018long}.
+Two or more subgraphs can be merged together to form a {\it universal} FOON, which is simply a FOON containing information from several sources of knowledge, and as such, a universal FOON could propose variations of recipes.
 The merging procedure is simply a union operation done on all functional units from each subgraph we wish to combine; as a result, duplicate functional units are eliminated.
-Duplicates among functional units are indicated by overlap, suggested by: 1) the same number of input/output objects, 2) the commonality of object-state types, and 3) the same motion node type.